Learn about actual and potential costs

 Evaluate major factors to mitigate risk

-Supply chain risk for pipeline integrity management services is low, benefiting buyers.
+Supply chain risk for pipeline integrity management services is moderate.
 Key inputs include trucks for transporting equipment, inspection equipment and software products.
 Truck manufacturers provide suppliers with the necessary vehicles to transport all equipment related to maintaining the integrity of pipelines, including X-ray devices and pigs.
-Thus, a...
+Thus, a disruption in...
 Subscribe to learn more.